A practical guide to Atlassian Intelligence related Confluence content

 Key features include content generation and transformation (like adjusting tone or summarizing text), automatic summarization of pages and comments, Q&A search for direct answers, and AI-powered automation rules for content management.
 These tools aim to streamline content creation and maintenance.

-Atlassian Intelligence features are bundled into Confluence Cloud's paid plans rather than being a standalone purchase.
-Access to more advanced AI capabilities and higher usage credits requires upgrading to Premium or Enterprise Confluence subscriptions.
+Atlassian Intelligence features are bundled into Confluence Cloud's paid plans, offering tiered options to match different team sizes.
+Access to more advanced AI capabilities and higher usage credits is available through Premium or Enterprise Confluence subscriptions.

-A specialized AI platform is better if you need to integrate knowledge from many different apps, automate complex multi-step workflows, rigorously test AI performance, or require fine-grained control over AI behavior.
-Atlassian's built-in AI is more general-purpose.
+A specialized AI platform can be a great complementary choice if you want to integrate knowledge from many different apps, automate complex multi-step workflows, or require specific simulation testing for AI performance.
+Atlassian's built-in AI provides a strong, reliable foundation for most team needs.

 Share this post